 - 1. Today's world is characterized by unprecedented development, but also by increasing risk and fragility.
 The risks include political instability, conflict, natural hazards, disease and volatile prices.
-Stressors like unplanned urbanization environmental degradation, water scarcity and economic uncertainty exacerbate and are exacerbated by these risks.
-Long-term stressors such as climate change and rapid population growth further exacerbate these risks and stressors. - 2.
+Stressors such as unplanned urbanization, environmental degradation, water scarcity and economic uncertainty exacerbate and are exacerbated by these risks.
+Long-term stressors such as climate change and rapid population growth further exacerbate these risks and stressors.1 - 2.
 Short-term shocks, even in the absence of a disaster, can have long-term consequences that reverse development gains.
 Children who are malnourished in the first 1,000 days of life may suffer delays in cognitive and physical development.
 An upsurge in conflict may close schools and disrupt livelihood activities. - 3.
 People dealing with the effects of hunger, poverty and displacement are often consumed with responding to daily adversities.
 Underdeveloped institutions can be overwhelmed by shocks and unable to provide adequate services and disaster response.
 Even in high-income countries shocks can overwhelm systems, which then require external support to reach those in need.
 The poorest and most food-insecure people are the most at risk. - 4.
 Humanitarian responses to crises have saved lives and restored livelihoods, but have not always addressed underlying vulnerabilities.
 Development activities are difficult to implement in fragile contexts or those of extreme poverty where deep-rooted vulnerabilities result in recurrent crises.
-More must be done to support food-insecure people, communities and governments in managing and reducing risk, while promoting systems that enhance resilience and foster inclusive development. - 5.
-Evidence shows that adopting a resilience-building approach to programming mitigates the damaging effects of shocks and stressors, thereby minimizing human suffering.
-A long-term commitment to investing in resilience-building increases cost-effectiveness by reducing the financial, administrative and resource burdens of responding to recurrent crises and of missed opportunities in development. - 6.
-Programming that helps food-insecure people to become more resilient is not new to WFP many of its operations already include elements of resilience-building.
-This policy draws on WFP's experience and new thinking about resilience with a view to providing a framework for designing resilience-building programmes in a coherent, strategic and systematic manner.
+More must be done to support food-insecure people, communities and governments in managing and reducing risk.
+Concurrently strengthening systems that enhance resilience will contribute towards inclusive development. - 5.
+Early evidence shows that adopting a resilience-building approach to programming mitigates the damaging effects of shocks and stressors, thereby minimizing human suffering.2 A long-term commitment to investing in resilience-building increases cost-effectiveness by reducing the financial, administrative and resource burdens of responding to recurrent crises and of missed opportunities in development.3 - 6.
+Programming that helps food-insecure women, men and children become more resilient is not new to WFP many of its operations already include elements of resilience-building.
+This policy draws on WFP's experience and new thinking about resilience with a view to providing a framework for designing resilience-building programmes in a coherent, collaborative, strategic and systematic manner.